 Hi Shane, when you shoot a scene with some 18k Arri lamps, do you have a truck with a generator to power it or where do you draw the electricity?
 Regards Kristian

-Can you give an overview on what you think are the best types of lights for certain situations?
+Can you give an overview of what you think are the best types of lights for certain situations?
 Such as lighting people, backgrounds, moonlight, sunlight, tight spaces, large areas, etc… Thanks

 Okay, we are going to round this up with our final question and this comes from Justin.

-All those batteries are just so much smaller and so much light wight and give you more hours of power.
+All those batteries are just so much smaller and lightweight and give you more hours of power.
 Check the Blue Shapes out, I think you’ll be very, very happy and impressed as well with their specs.

 All right.
 That concludes the February podcast.
-Again, I want to thank all of the Inner Circle members for all of your comments and spreading the word out there.
-I start to prepare for Badlands, this new AMC TV series that I will start to share a lot of on set experiences with in the coming months.
+Again, I want to thank all of the Inner Circle members for all of your comments and for spreading the word out there.
+I start to prepare for Badlands, this new AMC TV series that I will start to share a lot of on set experiences within the coming months.

 - When shooting with different cameras, matching the color temperature can help in post.

-- Understanding light quality and quantity is about practice to know it well.
+- Understanding light quality and quantity are about practicing to know it well.